 Families raising hens and milk goats to increase the amount of protein available for their children.

-Kids to stay in school, so they have opportunities to break out of cycles of poverty.
+Kids to stay in school, so they have opportunities to break out of the cycle of poverty.

 News from Romania